From Stress to Strength: A Practical Approach to Improving Men's Mental Health

 The Impact of Parenthood: A Reality Check

-In 2015, my son was born.
-This event disrupted my plans for newfound freedom.
-It highlighted my long-ignored shortcomings.
+My son was born in 2015.
+This event disrupted my plans for newfound freedom and highlighted my long-ignored shortcomings.

 After his traumatic birth on Saturday night, I was back at work by Monday morning.
 The initial joy of fatherhood faded quickly, leading to suffering.

-Life as a teacher and psychotherapist has taught me much about looking after others.
-But I'd neglected to take care of myself.
+Life as a teacher and psychotherapist has taught me much about caring for others, but I'd neglected to take care of myself.

-As a result, valued friendships had slipped away and maintaining appearances was my routine performance.
+As a result, valued friendships slipped away, and maintaining appearances was my routine performance.

 I spent little, if any, time experiencing 'me.'
 But I thought I was doing okay as long as I looked okay.